1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 third was written in 1966-1967”
 (Medvedev and Lerner, p.
 15)

-“Criticism of its
-positions was actually banned in the press and was mercilessly
-eradicated by all means of press control.
-By 1966 Lysenkoism,
-as such, had already disappeared from Soviet science, not hav¬
-ing survived even one year of open discussion.”
-(Medvedev and Lerner, p.
-15)

 “AIPB All-Union Institute of Plant Breeding
 AS U.S.S.R.
 Academy of Sciences